acarv468/Farmer-Zack-Grocery-Data/README.md

 ## Background and Design

 **Farmer Zack** is a reference to Detroiters Season 2 Episode 5. https://www.imdb.com/title/tt7692336/.

-The color design may be jarring, and an accessibility nightmare for anyone with red/green color blindness, but Farmer Zack insisted that the color scheme fit in with his edgy new rebrand.
+The **Farmer Zack Sales Dashboard** was designed with clarity, accessibility, and actionable insights in mind.
+The layout prioritizes key performance indicators (KPIs) at the top, providing an at-a-glance summary of revenue, visitors, basket size, and conversion rates.
+Below, a series of time-based and categorical charts allow users to quickly identify trends and outliers across locations, product categories, and individual products.

+### Accessibility and Color Choices

+Instead of the traditional green and red to indicate positive and negative changes, the dashboard uses **blue** for increases and **orange** for decreases.
+I chose this color scheme because blue and orange are more easily distinguishable for most types of color blindness, ensuring that all users can interpret the data accurately.
+The use of clear icons and consistent formatting further enhances readability and user experience.

 ![farmer_zack](farmer-zack.jpeg "Farmer Zack")